in those days, i was looking for things to keep me soft.

 i didn’t know it at the time, but it was what my body was doing reflexively. like metabolism converting food into energy, my heart needed to absorb every last tender and gentle thing it came across in order to keep me going.

-i went on many morning walks in those days, always amazed at how the sunlit leaves radiated like magic, or like glowsticks, or like a joke that you’re in on. i craved to see the world changed by morning again and again and again.
+i went on many morning walks in those days, always amazed at how the sunlit leaves radiated like magic, or like glowsticks, or like a joke that you’ve been let in on. i craved to see the world changed by morning again and again and again.

 one morning on one such walk, rounding the corner of Portland and Magnolia, i almost stepped on a broken robin’s egg, just bigger than my thumbnail, lying on the sidewalk. i knelt to pick them up, embarrassed by the passerby observing me, but intent to not let the shell get broken any further. i slipped the bluegreen halves into my pocket, protected by the padded olive corduroy.